PI

 Quantum Electrooptics

 Thomas obtained his BSc from TU Vienna in Electrical Engineering and is about to finish his master program “Microelectronics and Photonics”.
 After his bachelor’s, he started working at TriLite, a start-up that provides displays for Extended Reality applications.
 He conducted research on Laser Beam Scanner-ready waveguides for his master thesis and his findings were published in an SPIE paper.
 Further research projects he worked on include characterizing materials for nanoelectronics and measuring Bose-Einstein statistics.
-Thomas recently started his PhD and will work on qubit readout, modeling, microwave-to-optical conversion, and entanglement.
-He joins the group in summer 2021.
+Thomas started his PhD and will work on qubit readout, modeling, microwave-to-optical conversion, and entanglement.
+He joined the group in summer 2021.
 Email: thomas.werner@ist.ac.at

-1647863810988Research Intern
+Scientific Intern

 Staff